Fulfils its purpose very well and will save you money in the long run.

 Who is the Duronic Hybrid Radio not for?

 It doesn’t have DAB radio, so if you want a large choice of stations this isn’t the radio for you.
-If you want a pocket DAB radio you should have a look at these.
-The radio isn’t waterproof, so isn’t a good choice for using in the shower.
+If you want a pocket DAB radio you should The radio isn’t waterproof, so isn’t a good choice for using in the shower.
 Consider one of these shower radios instead.

 The Duronic Hybrid Wind Up Solar Radio is an impressive and versatile little radio.
 It could become your new best friend if you enjoy camping or hiking, or are visiting a remote part of the world.
 It’s not just for adventurers though; it also works great in the shed, greenhouse or garden.
 It also makes a fun, useful and inexpensive present.